Minoru/blog.tty8.org/about.markdown

 New Debiania has much simpler interface, mostly inspired by blogs of [Edward Z.
 Yang](http://blog.ezyang.com) and [James Hague](http://prog21.dadgum.com).
 I
-also made two decisions about blogging itself: to [abandon commenting][comments] and to post entries in English alongside with Russian ones.
+also made two decisions about blogging itself: to [abandon commenting][comments] and to post entries in English alongside Russian ones.
 Hopefully the result will still be useful to you.

 In case you're interested in giving me a job, [here's my résumé][resume].